 For lunch, stop by The Sandtrap for tacos.
 It’s on the way up to the botanical gardens, so it’s a perfect pit stop (with great food and drink specials to boot).

-For happy hour, post up at a restaurant along the waterfront and enjoy some cocktails and people watching.
+For happy hour or a nightcap, post up at a restaurant along the waterfront and enjoy some cocktails and people watching.
 Try Luau Larry’s or El Galleon.
-Grab a snack while you’re at it!

-If you’re looking for a post-dinner drink, stop into The Marlin Club.
+Another fun place for a drink is The Marlin Club.
 Here you’ll find beer, a jukebox, goofy signs, a pool table, and all the other signs of a great dive bar.

 Where to Eat, Drink, & Stay + What to Do in Two Harbors

 The main activities in and around Two Harbors are outdoor pursuits.
 You can go hiking, swimming, or diving.
-Of course, lounging on the beach is always an option as well!
+Or, best of all, simply relax and enjoy the views.